ljsinclair/featurebase-docs/docs/cloud/my-account/cloud-user-activate-account.md

 ---
-title: How do I activate my FeatureBase account?
+title: Activate account
+layout: default
+parent: Manage my account
+grand_parent: Cloud
+nav_order: 1
 ---

+## How do I activate my FeatureBase account?
+{: .no_toc }

 FeatureBase users are invited to join an organization via email.

 {: .note}
 You may need to add `noreply@molecula.com` and `noreply@verificationemail.com` to your safe-senders list.

+{% include page-toc.md %}

 ## Create your FeatureBase account